Kate Isabel Campbell

-Dame Kate Isabel Campbell, DBE, FRCOG (22 April 1899 — 12 July 1986) was a noted Australian physician and paediatrician.
+Dame Kate Isabel Campbell (22 April 1899 – 12 July 1986) was a noted Australian physician and paediatrician.
 Campbell's discovery, that blindness in premature babies was caused by high concentrations of oxygen, resulted in the alteration of the treatment of premature babies world-wide and for this she received global recognition.

 Biography

 Family

 Born in Hawthorn, Melbourne to Scottish-born Donald Campbell, a clerk, and his wife, New Zealand-born Janet Duncan (née Mill), a former school teacher.
 Campbell was the third of four siblings.
 Her youngest brother Donald was the barrister who defended Frank Hardy in the Power without Glory trial.